-Manufacturers will be charged an annual fee for the cost incurred by MDH for the regulation and inspection of the manufacturer for that year.
-The yearly fee will be established and collected by the Commissioner of Health.
+Manufacturers are charged an annual fee for the cost incurred by MDH for the regulation and inspection of the manufacturer for that year.
+The yearly fee is established and collected by the Commissioner of Health.
 Each manufacturer is allowed to charge patients enrolled in the program a "reasonable fee" for operating costs of the manufacturer.
 Manufacturers are allowed to establish a sliding scale of patient fees based on a patient's household income but are not required to establish the scale.
 Manufacturers may also accept private donations in order to reduce patient fees.

-Operating documents
+Operating documents27

-A manufacturer's operating documents must include procedures for oversight, procedures to ensure accurate recordkeeping, and procedures for appropriate security measures to deter theft and unauthorized entrance.
+A manufacturer's operating documents must include procedures for oversight, procedures to ensure accurate recordkeeping, and procedures for appropriate security measures to deter theft and unauthorized entrance into areas that contain medical cannabis.

-Location of facilities
+Location of facilities28

-Each manufacturer was required to have four distribution facilities in operation by July 1, 2016, and one production facility (the production facility may be at the same location as a distribution facility).
-The distribution facilities must be located throughout the state based on geographical need in order to improve patient access.
+Each manufacturer is required to have four distribution facilities and one production facility (the production facility may be at the same location as a distribution facility).
+A manufacturer cannot operate more than four or fewer than four distribution facilities, and the distribution facilities must be located throughout the state based on geographical need in order to improve patient access.
 No facility may be within 1,000 feet of a public or private school that was in existence prior to the manufacturer's registration with MDH.
 Distribution facilities are currently located in Bloomington, Eagan, Hibbing, Minneapolis, Moorhead, Rochester, St. Cloud, and St. Paul.